S.Africa's Ramaphosa faces no-confidence vote after request by small party

 CAPE TOWN, Nov 26 (Reuters) - The speaker of South Africa's lower house of parliament has authorised a vote on a motion of no-confidence in President Cyril Ramaphosa, a parliamentary official said on Thursday.

-The request for the vote was made by a small political party, the African Transformation Movement (ATM), which has only two seats in the 400-member National Assembly, meaning it has little chance of succeeding.
+The request for the vote was made by a small political party, the African Transformation Movement (ATM), which has only two seats in the 400-member National Assembly, meaning the motion has little chance of succeeding.

 "There had been a request by the ATM for a motion of no-confidence in the president that came through several months ago.
 The speaker has approved that request, and our recommendation is that it be dealt with next Thursday," the official told the National Assembly's programming committee.